multiversx/mx-docs/docs/bridge/axelar.md

 type="MultisigSigner"
 ```

-You need to configure aditional `handlers` for each chain you want to support.
+You need to configure additional `handlers` for each chain you want to support.
 Check out the [ampd README file](https://github.com/axelarnetwork/axelar-amplifier/blob/main/ampd/README.md) for more information.
 Find below an example for configuring handlers for **MultiversX**.

 ### Activate and run the verifier